JimSellmeijer/JimSellmeijer.github.io/hire.md

 ---

-Are you looking for a software developer or data scientist to strengthen your team?
+Are you looking for a Software Developer or Data Scientist to strengthen your team?
 Or perhaps you already have a team, but you need help managing agile software development?
 In either case, you have come to the right place.
 Please see a summary of the services I provide below:

 Software Development: